ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 **Price per A100 GPU node: ~$58k**
 GPU: (4) A100 80GB GDDR6 PCIe

-**As of May 2023, lead times for GPUs are 4-5 months from order to delivery.**Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
+**As of May 2023, lead times for GPUs are 4-5 months from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.

 ## How to purchase

 To purchase compute nodes or GPUs, please contact [{{ site.cluster.email_compute }}](mailto:{{ site.cluster.email_compute }}?subject=Request%20to%20purchase%20compute).
-Please include what you are considering contributing and your speedtype or COA, along with any questions. .
+Please include what you are considering contributing and your speedtype or COA/chartstring for billing, along with any questions.

 If you are not ready to purchase but have technical questions while you explore options, please contact support@wynton.ucsf.edu.